 In the family court, filing for a modification or contempt can start your process to fight alienation.
 Sometimes, you may have to file a case for child custody modification.
 A judge from the family court will understand that an extreme false allegation against another parent can mentally harm the child.

 You can also hire a professional family lawyer to help you guide through the whole process.
-A family attorney can help you in gathering evidence, witness, and file a case in the family court on your behalf.
+A family lawyer can help you in gathering evidence, witness, and file a case in the family court on your behalf.

 Parental alienation can greatly affect the mental health of your child.
 Moreover, it can greatly harm any custodial and visitation right to your child.
 Therefore, it is imperative to know what to do about parental alienation.
 The 5 tactical approaches mentioned in this article can be of great assist in fighting the issue with your ex.